Breastfeeding Tips

 After a late night or an early morning, we don’t blame a mom for craving a little pick-me-up.
 Being a mom is understandably tiring, but we have good news.
 In moderation, a small amount of caffeine will not harm your breastfed baby.

 When caffeine enters your bloodstream, a small amount can be passed along to your baby through breast milk.
 Most babies aren’t affected by this, but some sensitive little ones may be extra fussy or wakeful after drinking milk with trace amounts of caffeine.
 Keep in mind that the concentration of caffeine in your breast milk will peak about two hours after consuming a caffeinated beverage or food.
-We recommend limiting your daily caffeine intake to less than 300 milligrams.
-For comparison, 500 milligrams is about 3 (8 oz) cups of coffee.
+We recommend limiting your daily caffeine intake to less than 300 mg.
+For comparison, 500 mg is about 3 (8 oz.) cups of coffee.
 Also, be sure to check the caffeine levels in other drinks you consume regularly, and remember that some foods contain caffeine as well.

 Whether it’s a quiet night after the baby is in bed, or a much-needed night out with friends, any mom has the right to unwind with a drink (responsibly), and the right to make an informed decision about breastfeeding with alcohol in your system.